Wolf-Den1994/nodejs2022Q2-service/README.md

 > Implemented PostgreSQL database as source of data for your application and Prisma to communicate with your database.

+> Implement Authentication and Authorization with JWT (Access and Refresh tokens)

 ---

 ## Prerequisites